This can't end well...

 - Aborted Arc: From this film to Terror Of Mechagodzilla (or chronologically, Destroy All Monsters), the events of Godzilla are never brought up again (The Heisei series did it as well, except in certain cases).
 In Honda-specific entries, he always reminds us that Godzilla's a radioactive dinosaur.

-- Adult Fear: You can't find your kid on an island with giant octopus and King Kong on it, of course you're going to quickly freak out when you can't find him, even the dub portrays this really well.
+- Adult Fear: You can't find your kid on an island with giant octopus and King Kong on it, of course you're going to quickly freak out when you can't find him.

 - An Aesop: After Tako finally gives up his pursuits after all that's happened, Dr. Shigezawa delivers one at the end.